Ingthor06/S-T-E-M-Robotics/Project_4/project_4.md

 ---

 ## **📢 Conclusion**
+> [!NOTE]
-This VEX V5 program enables a robot to autonomously follow a line using three line trackers and dynamically adjust its movement.
+> This VEX V5 program enables a robot to autonomously follow a line using three line trackers and dynamically adjust its movement.
 The program also displays real-time tracking information on the V5 Brain screen.

-🚀 **Future Improvements:**
-- Implement **PID control** for smoother line tracking.
-- Add **obstacle detection** to avoid collisions.
-- Introduce **speed adjustments** based on line curvature.

 ---

 ### **📌 Key Technologies Used**
 ✔️ C++
-✔️ VEX V5 API
+✔️ VEX V5 Robot
 ✔️ Multi-threading
 ✔️ Sensor Integration